sandner-art/SCIENCE-AF25-Absolute-Theories/CIP/draft/cip_paper_draft_v3.md

 **Abstract**

-Theoretical physics is evolving, as models multiply and concepts cross-referencing themeselves, paradoxes persist — and explanations diminish.
-This  indicates a failure to observe the obvious: The Cosmic Indifference Principle (CIP).
+Theoretical physics evolves, yet as models multiply and concepts cross-referencing themselves, paradoxes persist — and explanations diminish.
+This  is a failure to observe the obvious: The Cosmic Indifference Principle (CIP).
 CIP states the universe minimizes "effort."
 Quantum randomness, particle decay, cosmic acceleration, thermodynamics – all consequences of cosmic apathy.
 CIP resolves the measurement problem, explains dark energy, and indicates why GR and QM don't fit: the universe lacks interest in maintaining specific states.
-This paper presents CIP — it is elegant, symmetrical in its definition and assymetrical as it obviates other models contrivances.
+This paper presents CIP — elegant, symmetrical in its definition and assymetrical as it obviates other models contrivances.

 ---